matgargano/easy-wordpress-settings-pages/README.md

 - section_name - subheading for the settings
 - items - an array of arrays of information to collect
 - Each array underneath item should include:
-- type - currently you can choose from text, textarea, checkbox, fileupload †, pulldown ††
+- type - currently you can choose from text, textarea, checkbox, fileupload†, pulldown ††
 - id - a unique id for this information
 - title - the title of the information you are collecting
 - description (optional) - a description of this information you are collecting